BGMP/University/README.md

   1. Optionals: A few optional assignments we were given.
   2. Projects:
-      * `forg.c`: A small commandline game were you press enter to roll a dice and advance.
+      * `frog.c`: A small commandline game were you press enter to roll a dice and advance.
 It also renders a board.
   3. Finals: Some exercises from the final exam we had.

 ## Semester 2